awsdocs/aws-elemental-mediapackage-user-guide/doc_source/setting-up-create-trust-rel-role.md

 1. Choose **Edit** in the **Step 1: Select trusted entities** or **Step 2: Select permissions** sections to edit the use cases and permissions for the role\.

-1. \(Optional\) Add metadata to the user by attaching tags as key\-value pairs\.
+1. \(Optional\) Add metadata to the role by attaching tags as key\-value pairs\.
 For more information about using tags in IAM, see [Tagging IAM resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_tags.html) in the *IAM User Guide*\.

 1. Review the role and then choose **Create role**\.